vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-2-security.md

 ## Identifying the layers of security

+The purpose of this section is to lay out a general framework that helps motivate the coming few sections where I talk about specific aspects of security.

 ### The layers for web requests

 Before getting into the details, here's an effort to step back and use